Peteryang0922/COVID-19-Distribution-Visualization-Project/Sample Output/README.md

 3. raytracer-input-binning
 Use input binning.

-# Features
-Blinn-Phong shading with diffuse shading and specular highlights is featured.
-Reflections and refractions effect are also included as per the Blinn-Phong shading model.

-Monte-Carlo path tracing was used to provide global illumination, although the technique is inherently slow and prone to noise.
-Parallelization with OpenMP dramatically speeds this up.

 # Command-line Options
 Compile with ``make clean``, ``make``, and run ``./raytracer --path path --output destination`` to run.
 Renders are written in the PPM format, which can be viewed with the ``display`` command.